 Sturt Permanent Collection

-In 2012, thanks again to funding from the National Library of Australia, the Sturt collection was the subject of a Preservation Needs Assessment.
+Thanks to funding from the National Library of Australia, the Sturt collection was again the subject of a Preservation Needs Assessment in 2012.

-Part of the Sturt collection is on permanent display and can be viewed by arrangement or on selected public open dates (including every Sturt exhibition opening) throughout the year.
-To find out more contact Sturt on 02 4860 2083 or email Mark Viner, Head of Sturt.
+Part of our collection is on permanent display in Sturt Cottage and the Frensham Schools Archive building, located on the Sturt campus.
+You can view this by arrangement, or on selected public open dates (including every Sturt exhibition opening) during the year.